ambv/static-annotations/pep-5XX.rst

 Annotations need to be syntactically valid Python expressions, also when passed as literal strings (i.e. ``compile(literal, '', 'eval')``).
+Annotations can only use names present in the module scope as postponed evaluation using local names is not reliable.

 Note that as per PEP 526, local variable annotations are not evaluated at all since they are not accessible outside of the function's closure.